 Response is building a digital procurement officer for the humanitarian sector.
 Our web application helps procurement teams automate the purchasing of lifesaving aid so humanitarian organizations can focus on their mission and not on paperwork.
 We've received over $50,000 in non-dilutive funding to date and are launching our web app with an exclusive group of nonprofits in Summer 2019.

 June 2018 - Now

 The Chatty Cathy mobile ordering app helps one of Ithaca's favorite local eateries compete with big players like Starbucks.
 Now, you can order your favorite smoothie, coffee, or bowl and have it waiting for you on your way to class.
 Launching Fall 2019, the Chatty Cathy mobile ordering backend was developed using Node, Typescript, and the Square API.

-Fitness (no name chosen yet) provides students with information on all fitness centers and classes throughout Cornell.
+Uplift provides students with information on all fitness centers and classes throughout Cornell.
 Feel like doing some cardio?
 Just search for cardio classes and we will show you when and where they are happening.
 Get information on gyms - from current occupancy to a detailed list of equipment.
 Invite your friends and share classes!
-Fitness is being developed using Swift.
+Uplift is developed using Swift.